Kobe Bryant crash: Pilot appeared to violate flight standards, likely became disoriented in clouds, NTSB says

-Pilot Ara Zobayan likely became so disoriented that he could not discern up from down, investigators for the National Transportation Safety Board concluded.
+Bryant, his 13-year-old daughter Gianna and six other passengers were flying from Orange County to a youth basketball tournament at his Mamba Sports Academy in Ventura County, when the Sikorsky S-76 helicopter encountered thick fog in the San Fernando Valley on Jan.
+26, 2020.
+There was no sign of mechanical failure and the crash was believed to be an accident.

+Investigators said they believed Zobayan experienced a spatial disorientation known as "the leans," which occurs in the inner ear and causes pilots to believe they are flying aircraft straight and level when they are in fact banking.

-The agency criticized Zobayan's decision to fly into the clouds, saying he violated federal standards that required him to be able to see where he was going before the helicopter crashed during a roughly 40-minute flight.
-Zobayan was among the nine people killed, including Bryant's 13-year-old daughter, Gianna.
+The agency criticized Zobayan's decision to fly into the clouds, saying Federal Aviation Administration standards require that pilots are able to see where they are going under what is called Visual Flight Rules.

-The pilot went against his training by becoming spatially disoriented in thick clouds, a condition that can happen to pilots in low visibility, when they cannot tell up from down or discern which way an aircraft is banking, board members said.

-Just before the Jan.
-26, 2020 crash, Zobayan told flight controllers he was climbing in the helicopter and had nearly broken through the clouds.
+Board members, in a unanimous vote, also cited the self-induced pressure Zobayan likely felt to finish the flight for his star client, whom he flew often, instead of landing at a nearby local airport when the weather became worse than he had expected.
+Zobayan also failed to file a backup flight plan before departing.

 RELATED: Calabasas residents recall Kobe Bryant helicopter crash 1 year later

+When it hit the ground, the Sikorsky S-76B helicopter was flying at about 184 mph (296 kph) and descending at a rate of more than 4000 feet (1,219 meters) per minute.

+The impact caused a crater and scattered debris over an area the size of a football field.
+The victims died immediately.

-There was 184 aircraft crashes between 2010-2019 involving spatial disorientation, including 20 fatal helicopter crashes, the NTSB said.
+There were 184 aircraft crashes between 2010-2019 involving spatial disorientation, including 20 fatal helicopter crashes, the NTSB said.

 NTSB member Michael Graham said Zobayan ignored his training and added that that as long as helicopter pilots continue flying into clouds without relying on instruments, which requires a high level of training, "a certain percentage aren't going to come out alive."

-"What part of cloud, when you're on a visual flight rules program, do pilots not understand?" added NTSB Vice Chairman Bruce Landsberg.
+"What part of cloud, when you're on a visual flight rules program, do pilots not understand?"
+Landsberg added.

-Tuesday's federal hearing focused on the long-awaited probable cause or causes of the tragedy that unleashed worldwide grief for the retired basketball star, launched several lawsuits and prompted state and federal legislation.

-Bryant, Gianna and six other passengers were flying from Orange County to a youth basketball tournament at his Mamba Sports Academy in Ventura County on Jan.
-26, 2020, when the helicopter encountered thick fog in the San Fernando Valley north of Los Angeles.

 Over the past year, experts have speculated that the crash could lead to requiring Terrain Awareness and Warning Systems, devices that signal when aircraft are in danger of crashing, on helicopters.